 The year 2015 started with the release of the live cd/dvd Teide 2390 and continued working in studio on the new studio album.
-Several and quite different tracks were written during 2014 and 2015, so a first selection will compose the new album to be released in September 2016.
-Important collaborations (Vincent Cavanagh of Anathema and italian singer Andrea Chimenti) and audiophile formats (bluray, 180gr vinyl, picture disc) underline the step up for Nosound in this album, and another departure from the early progressive influences towards a more artistic songs-driven rock and post-rock.
-There are ongoing plans for a possible second album following in early 2017, and new live gigs in Europe to play and promote the new material.
+Several and quite different tracks were written during 2014 and 2015, so a first selection will compose the new album Scintilla to be released in September 2016.
+Important collaborations (Vincent Cavanagh of Anathema and italian singer Andrea Chimenti) and audiophile formats (bluray, 180gr 45rpm vinyl) underline the step up for Nosound in this album, and another departure from the early progressive influences towards a more artistic songs-driven rock and post-rock.
+There are ongoing plans for a possible second album following in 2017, and new live gigs in-between to play and promote the new material.

 2017 sees the band playing gigs with a new more rock/alternative live band formation, while working on new studio material for a new studio album to be released in 2018.
 Nosound also signed with AMF Publishing (Kobalt) of Andy Farrow, a stepping stone that will greatly help shaping new album and tour plans for the future.